This butternut squash soup with coconut milk is full of flavor, is easy to make, and freezes well. It’s a perfect vegan dinner any time of the year!

 I like to call this soup fall in a bowl.
 While I enjoy this soup in Autumn, I end up making it throughout the winter too!
 This soup is so flavorful and delicious; it’s tasty all year long!

-Butternut squash soup is a favorite of mine and it’s incredibly easy to make.
-This version is dairy-free, made with coconut cream instead of heavy cream!
-This secret ingredient really pairs well with butternut squash and surprisingly doesn’t add a coconut flavor.
-The soup is rich in flavor and warming.
+Butternut squash soup is my favorite, and it’s effortless to make.
+This version is dairy-free, made with coconut cream (from a can of full fat coconut milk) instead of heavy cream!
+This secret ingredient pairs well with butternut squash and surprisingly don’t add a coconut flavor.
+Instead, the soup is rich in flavor and warming.

-I’ve used both fresh butternut squash and frozen for this recipe and either works great.
-This dairy-free butternut squash soup is rich and creamy and is very good for you too!
+I’ve used both fresh butternut squash and frozen for this dish, and either works great.
+Some butternut squash soups have a strong curry flavor.
+While I love curry, I prefer this soup spiced with simple herbs like them and nutmeg.
+This vegan butternut squash soup is rich and creamy and is very good for you too!
 Enjoy!

 - Tom Kha Gai (Thai Coconut Soup) Recipe

 - Paleo Chicken Noodle Soup

 - Leek and Cauliflower Soup with Coconut Cream

 Vegan Butternut Squash Soup